The 5 Best Thai Restaurants in Singapore

 See also: The 5 Best Filipino Restaurants In Singapore

-See also: The 10 Best Thai Restaurants in Bangkok
+See also: The 10 Best Thai Restaurants to Eat Like A Local in Bangkok

 - One of the most affordable casual Thai restaurants in Singapore: Most of the dishes listed under categories of Chicken, Pork, Vegetables, Rice and Noodles are reasonably priced at S$6.00.
 For seafood dishes, the prices range between S$10.00 and S$12.00.
 It could be said that Nakhon Kitchen beats every Thai restaurant in giving diners the best deal for delicious Thai foods.